 And because the ketogenic diet can help with weight loss it may also help sensitize your brain to leptin.

-This may be complicated by the fact that some studies show that the ketogenic diet may actually increase leptin levels (4).
+Some studies show that the ketogenic diet may actually increase leptin levels (4).

-The Potential Harm for your Thyroid
+The Potential Harm To Your Thyroid

 I’m not saying that it’s impossible to repair your thyroid after you damage it, but it certainly takes a long time and you better be sure that whatever therapy you are doing is worth this potential risk.